johnhomelan/aun-filestore/README.md

 [![coverage report](https://gitlab.home-lan.co.uk:8443/docker/aun-filestore/badges/master/coverage.svg)](https://gitlab.home-lan.co.uk:8443/docker/aun-filestore/commits/master)

 # Aims #
-The main aim of this project is to create an Econet fileserver implementation, which communicates using Acorn's AUN protocol (Econet over IP/UDP).
+The main aim of this project is to create an Econet fileserver implementation, which communicates using Acorn's AUN protocol (Econet over IP/UDP) and physical Econet using the EconetUSB interface.

 Our target platform is Linux and Unix like environments, with Windows as a target for later development (trying not to build things in away that will never work with windows).